Working for the Postal Regulatory Commission

 SICK LEAVE FOR DEPENDENT CARE - Employees may use up to 80 hours of sick leave per year to care for a family member (son, daughter, spouse or parents) with an illness or injury.

-Employees receive 10 days of paid holiday each year: New Year's Day, Martin Luther King Jr. Day, Presidents Day; Memorial Day, Independence Day, Labor Day, Columbus Day, Veteran's Day, Thanksgiving Day, and Christmas Day.
+Employees receive 11 days of paid holiday each year: New Year's Day, Martin Luther King Jr. Day, Presidents Day, Memorial Day, Juneteenth National Independence Day, Independence Day, Labor Day, Columbus Day, Veteran's Day, Thanksgiving Day, and Christmas Day.
+Employees who work in the D.C. commuting area receive a paid holiday for Inauguration Day every four years following a presidential election.

 Training and Development